In This Article

 While there are numerous claims labeling WGA and other lectins as toxic, inflammatory, neurotoxins, cancer-causing and a reason to avoid all grains, some studies are beginning to shift and improve our understanding.

-For example, one study demonstrated that the WGA has beneficial effects on the gastrointestinal tract and have anti-tumor properties.
+For example, one study demonstrated that the WGA has beneficial effects on the gastrointestinal tract and has anti-tumor properties.
 In fact, researchers are looking at WGA as a possible active ingredient for new anti-cancer drugs.
 (10)

 While popular opinion mounts against grains and WGA, there are compelling scientific arguments in support of grains.
 More compelling, in my opinion, is the breakdown of our digestive systems, which will render us increasingly intolerant to many more foods in the future, if we do not address the underlying issues.